idfy-io/docs/apidocs.md

 ## Get an account
 To use the API, you need an API account at Idfy You can get a free test account by going to our onboarding site and filling out the form there: [https://onboard.signere.no](https://onboard.signere.no)
 ## Support
-If you have questions or are expierincing problems contact us at support@idfy.io, a support will be created and our engineers will answer you as soon as possible.
+We’re here to help.
+Get in touch and we’ll get back to you as soon as we can.
+[Contact us](support@idfy.io).

 [sitecontent]

 # Statuspage